What’s in a typical Australian shopping trolley?

 The body’s melatonin levels increase after eating foods that contain melatonin.

-Aside from nuts as the top plant-based source, some cereals, legumes and seeds are also rich in melatonin.
+Among plant sources, in addition to nuts, medicinal plants and some cereals, legumes and seeds are also rich in melatonin.
 And salmon and eggs contain high amounts of melatonin amongst animal sources (1).

 Researchers from Louisiana State University, in partnership with American Pistachio Growers, analysed the melatonin content of pistachios.
 They found that pistachios have around 660 nanograms (ng) of melatonin per gram (5).
 And roasting pistachios didn’t impact their melatonin content.